Outsourcing Site Zirtual Goes Bye Bye — Don’t Panic

 Outsourcing website Zirtual has closed its doors.
 Due to an accounting error almost 400 employees lost their jobs overnight.
 According to Fortune’s interview with the CEO Maren Kate Donovan — Zirtual outsourced some of its financial management to a Silicon Valley company which provided turnkey CFO support and services.

 Unfortunately a payroll error went unnoticed and Zirtual projections had missed two additional payroll cycles.
 With hundreds of employees, that’s a lot of unaccounted money.
-This highlights why businesses should all be using Payroll Software.

 So they had to close up shop quick!